 If evacuated, do not return home until officials give the “all clear.”
 Keep your battery-operated radio close for news reports about damage, road closures, power outages and other emergency instructions and continue to follow the City of St. Petersburg on social media.
 Begin documenting any property damage with photographs and contact your insurance company for assistance.
 Rescue efforts are most successful when neighbors keep an eye on each other and alert officials if something is wrong.

 Outages Around Town

 If you encounter an inoperable traffic signal, please remember to approach the intersection as a four-way stop.
-Be careful of any downed power lines, and make sure to report outages to Mayor’s Action Center or your energy provider.
+Be sure to report inoperable traffic signals to the St. Pete Service Center at 727-893-7111.